MafiaHub/awesome-mafia/README.md

 # Awesome Mafia Modding tools and Resources

-A curated list of awesome Mafia modding tools and resources.
+A curated list of Mafia Tools and Resources brought to you by MafiaHub.

 ## Contents